dev-lov-oper/Machine_Learning/EDA_basics/README.md

-# We will be doing Exploratory data anyslis of titaanic dataset befor ebegining to learn ML# Titanic Dataset: Exploratory Data Analysis (EDA)

 This section of the repository focuses on performing a comprehensive Exploratory Data Analysis (EDA) on the classic Titanic dataset before building Machine Learning models.